-The RAND Database of Worldwide Terrorism Incidents is a compilation of data from 1972 through 2009.
-We are still collecting data, after 2009, however it has not yet been added to the online database.
+The RAND Database of Worldwide Terrorism Incidents (RDWTI) is a compilation of data from 1968 through 2009.

 This legacy RAND project developed and maintained a database of terrorism incidents stretching back to 1968, which provides comprehensive information on international and domestic terrorism.
 Over the years, many public and private sponsors have contributed to the maintenance of the RDWTI and its predecessors, the RAND Terrorism Chronology and the RAND-MIPT Terrorism Incident Database.

-With over 36,000 incidents of terrorism coded and detailed, the quality and completeness of the RDWTI is unparalleled.
-To maintain the RDWTI, RAND staff conduct extensive research on candidate terrorist attacks, drawing on staff with regional expertise, relevant language skills, and in-country field work experience.
-The new subscription-based RDWTI, launched in January 2009, is a fully searchable and interactive database, with the intention of providing quality and comprehensive data in the most useful form to the user.
+With over 40,000 incidents of terrorism coded and detailed, the quality and completeness of the RDWTI is remarkable.
+RAND staff conducted extensive research on candidate terrorist attacks, drawing on staff with regional expertise, relevant language skills, and in-country field work experience.
+The RDWTI is a fully searchable and interactive database, with the intention of providing quality and comprehensive data to users.